Apalachin meeting: Meeting

 Up to 50 men escaped, but over 60 were apprehended, including Commission members Genovese, Carlo Gambino, Joseph Profaci and Joseph Bonanno.
 Virtually all of them claimed they had heard Joseph Barbara was feeling ill and that they had visited him to wish him well.

-Aftermath of the Apalachin meeting
+Aftermath

 Mafiosi detained and indicted

 Twenty of those who attended the Apalachin meeting were charged with "Conspiring to obstruct justice by lying about the nature of the underworld meeting" and found guilty in January 1959.
 All were fined, up to $10,000 each, and given prison sentences ranging from three to five years.
 All the convictions were overturned on appeal the following year.

 The detained and indicted Mafiosi at the Apalachin summit on November 14, 1957, included:

 Cosa Nostra exposed

 Long-time FBI director J. Edgar Hoover had denied the existence of a "National Crime Syndicate" and the need to address organized crime in America.
 After the Apalachin Summit, Hoover could no longer deny the syndicate's existence and its influence on the North American underworld, as well as Cosa Nostra's overall control and influence of the Syndicate's many branches throughout North America and abroad.

 After the Apalachin Meeting, J. Edgar Hoover created the "Top Hoodlum Program" and went after the syndicate's top bosses throughout the country.

 As a result of the Apalachin meeting, the membership books to become a made man in the mob were closed, and were not reopened until 1976.